janash/sss_2019_lessons/_episodes/12-Documentation.md

 Sample subheader
 ~~~

-To get this page to be visible from your index file, we will need to add it to the table of contents.
+To get this page to be visible from your index file, we will need to add it to the table of contents (TOC).
 There is a section in your `index.rst` called `toctree`.
 We will add this new page below.

 ~~~
 .. toctree::